Swimming & Beaches

 Visit our Parks Changes and Updates Due to COVID-19 webpage for a full list of park updates.

-Clean Beach Treatment Systems
+*Clean Beach Treatment System

-The Dane County Clean Beach Treatment Systems (PDF) use a flexible curtain and chemical-free water treatment process to create a safe swimming area with clear, beautiful, algae-free water.
+The Dane County Clean Beach Treatment System (PDF) use a flexible curtain and chemical-free water treatment process to create a safe swimming area with clear, beautiful, algae-free water.
 This helps minimizes beach closings due to algae and E. coli.